ML-KULeuven/ml-project-2023-2024/README.md

 export PYTHONPATH=.:./build/python:$PYTHONPATH
 ```

-If you encounter this error on the departmental computers, make sure to activate the virtual environment (see above).
+You can also use `pip install -e` (for those who know what development mode in pip is).

+If you have install openspiel using pip:

+Check that openspiel is installed in the virtual environment you are using.

 ### Cannot import OpenSpiel: incompatible architecture